 The firm unites enthusiastic and dedicated experts.
 Eight lawyers defense our clients' commercial goals daily.
 We strive to ensure that our clients have full and continuous access to the team working on their projects.

 Alexander Grebelsky is the Managing partner of Grebelsky & Partners and a member of Moscow City Bar (since 2007, registration number 77/8786).

 Alexander holds a Ph.
 D. in Law, and combines practical activities with academic research and lecturing.
-He is a senior lecturer at MGIMO University (S.N.
+He is an associate professor at MGIMO University (S.N.
 Lebedev Department of Private International and Civil Law), the oldest and most prestigious scientific school in Russia in such areas as Comparative Law, Private International Law and International Commercial Arbitration.
 His research paper “Evidence in International Commercial Arbitration” (academic supervisors – Dr. Prof. S.N.Lebedev and Dr. Prof. A.A.
 Kostin) is awarded with the Russian Arbitration Day 2019 Award for the Best Paper on Arbitration in Russia.

 Alexander leads the International Disputes Resolution Practice.
 For several years, Alexander has specialized in resolving complex commercial and investment disputes in international arbitration and litigation arising from various kinds of transactions, including contracts for the international sale of goods, shipping, insurance and reinsurance, leasing, customs disputes, in recognition and enforcement of foreign arbitration awards and courts judgments, as well as setting arbitration awards aside.